duckdb/duckdb-web/_posts/2023-12-18-duckdb-extensions-in-wasm.md

 We see two main groups of developers using extensions with DuckDB-Wasm.

 * Developers working with DuckDB-Wasm: If you are building a website or a library that wraps DuckDB-Wasm, the new extension support means that there is now a wider range of functionality that can be exposed to your users.
-* Developers working on DuckDB extensions: If you have written a DuckDB extension already, or are thinking of doing so, consider porting that also to DuckDB-Wasm.
-It might be the easiest way to get your extension in the hands of users.
+* Developers working on DuckDB extensions: If you have written a DuckDB extension, or are thinking of doing so, consider porting it to DuckDB-Wasm.
+The [DuckDB extension template repository](https://github.com/duckdb/extension-template) contains the configuration required for compiling to DuckDB-Wasm.

-In any case, the [`duckdb/extension-template` repository](https://github.com/duckdb/extension-template) is the place where to start.

 ## The Spatial Extension

-To show the possibilities unlocked by DuckDB-Wasm extensions, and test the capabilities of what's possible, what about using the [spatial extension](/docs/extensions/spatial) within DuckDB-Wasm.
+To show the possibilities unlocked by DuckDB-Wasm extensions, and test the capabilities of what's possible, what about using the [spatial extension](/docs/extensions/spatial) within DuckDB-Wasm?
 This extension implements geospatial types and functions that allow it to work with geospatial data and relevant workloads.

 To install and load the spatial extension in DuckDB-Wasm, run: